ghc/ghc/docs/users_guide/glasgow_exts.rst

                             return y)
           return (x+y)

-All these features are enabled by default if the ``MonadComprehensions`` extension is enabled.
+All these features are enabled by default if the :ghc-flag:`-XMonadComprehensions` extension is enabled.
 The types and more detailed examples on how to use comprehensions are explained in the previous chapters :ref:`generalised-list-comprehensions` and